Paperzlel/Godot-YAML-Parser/README.md

 Currently, there is no way to convert a JSON file or a Godot dictionary into a YAML file, however support for that may exist if needed.

 ## Layout
-Currently, the parser supports string values, non-string values, and inlined arrays and dictionaries.
+Currently, the parser supports string values, non-string values, arrays and dictionaries.
 More advanced features such as aliases are not supported.
 The general layout for a YAML file is as follows:
 ```
 root: